RossMcMillan92/ITCSS-Sass-Structure/README.md

 Using pixels allows us to match designs with greater detail and will keep any math as simple as possible.
 Converting to em/rem when it's finally needed will keep the sites responsive and accessible.

 ## 2. Tools
 Self explanatory; keep any mixins/functions in here.
-High up in the list as these tools will be used throughout the rest of the Sass.
+High up in the list as these tools will be used throughout the rest of the Sass codebase.

 Example Structure:
 ```